 Please feel free to add them in the comments below, or head over to my Contact page and ask them privately there.
 I'll be happy to add them here and answer them in the comments!

-PS If you need help building your essential oils business, please head over to my Contact page and let me know you’d like to be added to the wait list!
+PS If you need help building your essential oils business, please head over to my contact us page and let me know you'd like to be added to the wait list!
 We will soon be launching an online course available to the public that will cover how to build an essential oils business by fully embracing who you are, your lifestyle, and your needs!